 Her fairy tale for younger children, The Ickabog, was serialised for free online for children during the Covid-19 pandemic in the summer of 2020 and is now published as a book illustrated by children, with her royalties going to charities supporting vulnerable groups affected by the pandemic.

 J.K.
 Rowling also writes novels for adults.
 The Casual Vacancy was published in 2012 and adapted for television by the BBC in 2015.
 Under the pseudonym Robert Galbraith, she is also the author of the highly acclaimed ‘Strike’ crime series, featuring private detective Cormoran Strike and his assistant Robin Ellacott.
 The first of these, The Cuckoo’s Calling, was published to critical acclaim in 2013, at first without its author’s true identity being known.
-The Silkworm followed in 2014, Career of Evil in 2015 and Lethal White in 2018.
-All four have been adapted for television by the BBC and HBO.
-The fifth book, Troubled Blood, is now out and was also an instant bestseller.
+The Silkworm followed in 2014, Career of Evil in 2015, Lethal White in 2018, Troubled Blood in 2020, The Ink Black Heart in 2022, and The Running Grave in 2023.
+The series has been adapted for television by the BBC and HBO.

 J.K.
 Rowling’s 2008 Harvard commencement speech was published in 2015 as an illustrated book, Very Good Lives: The Fringe Benefits of Failure and the Importance of Imagination and sold in aid of Lumos and university–wide financial aid at Harvard.